 My battery life is much shorter than it should be.
 What could cause this?

 – All Primos cameras have an anticipated battery life, which will be listed in your manual.
 This anticipated battery life is calculated using Lithium batteries during optimal conditions – your battery life can be affected by the temperature, the type of batteries you are using, and the number of images/videos taken per day.
-If your camera’s battery life is drastically shorter than what is advertised, however, you may need to fully reformat your SD card (add link to reformat instructions).
+If your camera’s battery life is drastically shorter than what is advertised, however, you may need to fully reformat your SD card.
+SD Reformat

 My camera is locking up with PIC displayed on the screen.